 Many years ago a lady gave my Mum a slightly different recipe for Christmas pudding.
 She didn’t even know my Mum very well, but was so passionate about this recipe that she was keen to share it.
-The list of ingredients looks completely traditional but something about it just works.
+The list of ingredients is largely traditional but a few things like stout are removed.
 This recipe works better than anything we have tried before.
 It tastes light and almost fluffy, which is deceptive because it’s actually very rich.
 The pudding is fruity but not chewy.
 It’s flavoursome and aromatic without smelling like pot pourri or tasting like treacle, like so many supermarket puddings.
 We have given this recipe to lots of people who have enjoyed it too.

 You can make this Christmas pudding as late as Christmas Eve but the taste does mature after a couple of weeks.
 You can make it up to a year in advance but store it in the fridge.
 Put the whole thing in it’s bowl inside an airless food storage bag.
 Christmas pudding can be frozen for a short period, perhaps one or two months, but not for too long because the fruit texture will deteriorate.

 These quantities make two one-pint puddings or one two-pint pudding.
 Mix the ingredients one day then leave it overnight and steam it the next day.

 - 150g fresh white breadcrumbs

 - 1/4 tsp ground nutmeg